 How Can An Underweight 65-Year-Old Man Achieve His Ideal Weight?

-In the western world, a study published online in 2014 by The American Journal of Clinical Nutrition, also linked being underweight to a shorter life expectancy and poorer health to men and women over the age of 65 (3).
+In the western world, a study published online in 2014 by The American Journal of Clinical Nutrition, also linked having a BMI at the lower end of the normal range to a shorter life expectancy and poorer health to men and women over the age of 65 (3).
 So how can an underweight older man achieve the ideal weight for a 65-year-old man (7)?